When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.Find out more.

-However, inkjets are usually more expensive to run than laser printers, costing you more in ink per printed page than you would pay for laser toner.
-That’s not necessarily the case with a few business-focused inkjet printers, but as a rule of thumb, inkjets cost you less up front, but more in the long term.
+However, cartridge inkjets are usually more expensive to run than laser printers, costing you more in ink per printed page than you would pay for laser toner.
+That’s not necessarily the case with ink tank printers (explained below), but as a rule of thumb, inkjets cost you less up front, but more in the long term.

-Laser printers shine when it comes to printing a lot of black text, and while colour models are more expensive than colour inkjets, they also produce professional-looking business graphics.
+Laser printers shine when it comes to printing a lot of black text.
+While colour models are more expensive than colour inkjets, they also produce professional-looking business graphics.
 They’re normally faster than inkjets when it comes to this kind of job, and can handle a heavier workload if you’re planning to print a lot of pages every month.

-While they can produce good graphs and charts, colour laser printers aren't much good at printing photos.
+While colour laser printers can produce good graphs and charts, they aren't much good at printing photos.
 Stick to an inkjet if you're likely to print off your holiday snaps.

 You can buy straightforward inkjet or laser printers, but a device that scans and copies as well won’t cost you a whole lot more.
 Most have wi-fi connectivity so that you can print from several PCs or laptops, not to mention tablets or smartphones.
 Some include a fax function, too.